- Search The Registry

 - Creating Support

 - My Account

 *Valerie Capers was born on this date in 1935.
-She is an African American musician and educator.
+She is a blind Black musician and educator.

 Capers has appeared with her trio and ensemble at colleges, universities, jazz festivals, clubs and concert halls throughout the country, including a series at Weill Recital Hall and the 2001 Rendez-vous de l'Erdre in Nantes, France.
 Her trio's performances at the International Grande Parade du Jazz Festival in The Hague received rave reviews.
 The group has also participated in the Monterey Jazz Festival, the Mellon Jazz Festival, and New York's Kool, JVC and Downtown jazz festivals.